3D domino tilings: irregular disks and connected components under flips: Introduction

-The concept of regular disk is defined in \cite{Sal}.
-A nontrivial balanced quadriculated disk $\D$ is \emph{regular} if whenever two tilings $\tl_1$ and $\tl_2$ of $\D \times [0,N] \subset \mathbb{R}^3$ have the same twist then $\tl_1$ and $\tl_2$ can be connected by a sequence of flips provided that some vertical space is allowed.
-We then say that a disk is \emph{irregular} if it is not regular.
-Saldanha \cite{Sal} proved that the rectangle $\D = [0,L] \times [0,M]$ with $LM$ even is regular if and only if $\min \{ L,M \} \geq 3$; and it was conjectured that ``plump'' disks are regular.
+The concept of regular disk is presented in~\cite{Sal22}.
+A nontrivial balanced quadriculated disk $\D$ is \emph{regular} if whenever two tilings $\tl_1$ and $\tl_2$ of $\D \times [0,N]$ have the same twist then $\tl_1$ and $\tl_2$ can be connected by a sequence of flips provided that some vertical space is allowed; more precisely, if $\textsc{Tw}(\tl_1)=\textsc{Tw}(\tl_2)$ then $\tl_1 \sim \tl_2$.
+We say that a disk is \emph{irregular} if it is not regular.
+Saldanha \cite{Sal22} proved that the rectangle $\D = [0,L] \times [0,M]$ with $LM$ even is regular if and only if $\min \{ L,M \} \geq 3$; and it was conjectured that ``plump'' disks are regular.
 For instance, Figure~\ref{fig:regcounterexample} below exhibits examples of regular disks.

-In this paper we prove that other families of disks are irregular.
+In this paper, we prove that other families of disks are irregular.
 We show that, for some disks $\D$, the existence of either a unit square or a domino that disconnects $\D$ implies that $\D$ is irregular.
 As a consequence, the disks in Figure~\ref{fig:nonreg} are irregular.

 We study the irregularity of a disk $\D$ by considering its domino group $G_\D$.
-The domino group is the fundamental group of a finite 2-dimensional CW-complex $\mathcal{C}_\D$, whose construction is described in \cite{Sal} and in Section~\ref{sec:definitions}.
-Tilings of $\D \times [0,N]$ are related to closed paths of length $N$ in $\mathcal{C}_\D$.
-Moreover, if two tilings can be joined by a sequence of flips then their corresponding paths are homotopic.
-The even domino group $G_{\D}^+$ is a normal subgroup of index two of $G_\D$.
+The domino group is the fundamental group of a finite 2-dimensional CW-complex $\mathcal{C}_\D$, whose construction is described in \cite{Sal22} and in Section~\ref{sec:definitions}.
+For the moment, we briefly overview its construction.
+The key idea is to associate each tiling of $\R_N$ with an oriented closed path of length $N$ in the 1-skeleton of $\mathcal{C}_\D$.
+A tiling of $\R_N$ is drawn as a sequence of $N$ floor configurations.
+We convert this sequence into an oriented path in $\mathcal{C}_\D$ by assigning an oriented edge to each floor configuration, with the initial (resp.\ final) vertex of an edge corresponding to the unit squares occupied by vertical dominoes that intersect the preceding (resp.\ succeeding) floor.
+The 2-cells are then attached to attend flips.
+Thus, two tilings are equivalent under $\sim$ if and only if their associated closed paths are homotopic.

+The even domino group $G_{\D}^+$ is the normal subgroup of index two of $G_\D$ whose elements correspond to tilings of cylinders of even height.
+In general, $G_\D^+$ carries most of the relevant information about the domino group.
 If there exists a domino tiling of $\D \times [0,1]$ then $G_{\D}$ is isomorphic to a semidirect product of $G_{\D}^+$ and $\mathbb{Z}/(2)$.
 The twist defines a homomorphism from $G_{\D}^+$ to the integers $\mathbb{Z}$; it turns out that $\D$ is regular if and only if this homomorphism is an isomorphism.
 In this case, $G_{\D} =\mathbb{Z} \oplus \mathbb{Z}/(2)$.